GenericMappingTools/gmt/INSTALL.md

 in the terminal.
 Then prepend this directory to your PATH environment variable, e.g., in `~/.bashrc`.
 Note: The installer is always built for the latest macOS version only.

+Note: While the installer comes with all GMT executables and needed libraries, there are some run-time dependencies on executables that you will need to install separately:

+- [GDAL](https://www.gdal.org/) (Convert shapefiles and produce geotiffs)
+- [Ghostscript](https://www.ghostscript.com/) (Convert PostScript to PDF or raster images)
+- [GraphicsMagick](http://www.graphicsmagick.org/) (Convert images to animated GIFs)
+- [FFmpeg](http://www.ffmpeg.org/) (Convert images to MP4 or WebM videos)

+Install these via fink, macport, or homebrew.
+If you do not use any of these, then we recommend installing [homebrew](https://brew.sh/).
+Now, run either the fink, port, or brew command:

+    fink install gdal ghostscript graphicsmagick ffmpeg
+    port install gdal ghostscript graphicsmagick ffmpeg
+    brew install gdal ghostscript graphicsmagick ffmpeg

 ### Install via macports

 Install [macports](https://www.macports.org/) and then the required ports in this order: